 PRAYER – 5 mins

 Sit the children down together and talk about how Jesus says we can ask him to make people well again today too.
-As the children if there is anyone they would like to pray for, either for themselves or for a friend or family member.
+Ask the children if there is anyone they would like to pray for, either for themselves or for a friend or family member.
 Model how to pray for healing, and invite the children to pray aloud too.
 Take some time to talk about how we do not always see healing, as we may hope to, but that God holds each of us in his hands and cares for us all.
 Let the parents know that this is what you have been praying for this morning, so that they can follow this up with their children.

 BECKY MAY